ansonliao/EFI-ASRock-Z390-Phantom-Gaming-ITX/README.md

 ## Changelog
 _05-Jan-2023_
 - Upgraded OC version to `0.8.8`
-- Upgraedd KEXTs to the latest version
+- Upgraded KEXTs to the latest version

 _22-Dec-2022_
 - Upgraded OC version to `0.8.7`